nddpj00/toolshare/README.md

 -   EKC course facilitator, Rachel Furlong for introducing me to many new concepts and software and lots of great advice.

--   All those clever people at the Code Institute tutor support that pointed me in the right direction.
+-   All those clever people at the Code Institute tutor support that pointed me in the right direction, more than once.